josdejong/lossless-json/README.md

 - No risk of losing numeric information when working with big numbers.
 - Built-in support for `bigint`
 - Built-in support for `Date` (turned off by default)
-- Customizable: parse numeric values into any data type, like `BigNumber`, `bigint`, or `number`, or a mix of them.
+- Customizable: parse numeric values into any data type, like `BigNumber`, `bigint`, `number`, or a mix of them.
 - Compatible with the native, built-in `JSON.parse` and `JSON.stringify`.
+- Helpful error messages when parsing invalid JSON.
 - Works in browsers and node.js.
 - Modular and composable ES module functions.
 - Less than 3kB when minified and gzipped in full.